oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

-## Step 3: Scope of classes and additional REST endpoints
+## Task 3: Scope of classes and additional REST endpoints

 A big application may have multiple sets of services, grouped into resources, so far we're looking at the StorefrontResource that handles the stock interactions.
 But what if we want to have other resources for other parts of the application ?